dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-1-everything-is-a-file.md

 ### 3.1.
 Files on Unix, and the "everything is a file" concept

+For the overview page for part 3, see [Part 3.
+Linux, Core Concepts](./part-3-linux-core-concepts.md).

 A *file* is a container for storing, accessing and/or managing data.
 Typically a file has a unique identifier or *filename*.
 This name, in combination with its *path* provides a unique location of the file in the filesystem.